jasmith79/decorators-js/README.md

 Uses a combination of jasmine and phantomjs.
 Note that phantomjs is not entirely compliant yet.
 I've polyfilled as much as possible, but some tests can't be run in phantomjs.
 Also there are a few node-specific tests.
 So to cover all bases:

+* Kitchen sink version, does all of the below: type `make test`.
-* Simple version, covers most tests, type `make test` to run tests with phantomjs
+* Simple version, covers most tests, type `make phantom` to run tests with phantomjs
 * Node version type `make jasmine`.
-* Alternatively for a browser test of your choice, type `node spec/server.js` and point your browser at [localhost:8080](http://localhost:8080).
+* Alternatively for a browser test of your choice, type `make serve` and point your browser at [localhost:8080](http://localhost:8080).

 Whichever way you choose, any skipped tests should be logged to the console.
-Note that all of these commands will only work in the root directory of the project.

 ##API